RobTillaart/MS5837/README.md

 #### Should

-- improve error handling
 - improve class model
   - derived classes MS5803
-  - so one does not need to set mathMode.
+  - so one does not need to set mathMode ==> deviceType is better.
+- improve error handling
 - investigate the effects of float math on accuracy / precision.
+  - simulate raw values through both maths.

 #### Could